jataware/dojo-docs/model-registration.md

 - `Model Name`: The end-user will see this name when running your model.
 While spaces and upper/lower case are allowed, _**do not use special characters, to include parenthesis**_.
 - `Model Website`: This can be a link to your model repository or another website that you may maintain that provides additional context about your model.
 - `Model Family`: Model family refers to a group of models with similar characteristics.
-If you have several models predicting crop production for different crops, you can link those models here under a common family name of your choosing, such as `Crop Production`.
-If your model does not have a natural grouping with other models, you can name it under an appropriate category related to your model.
+If you have several procedures based on the same underlying model family, you can link those models or model procedures here under a common family name of your choosing, such as `LPJmL`.
+If your model does not have a natural grouping with other models, you can name it under an appropriate category related to your model or repeat your model name.
 - `Model Description`: Your description here is the forward-facing documentation about your model that the end-user will see.
 Include as much information as possible to explain what your model does and what it produces.
 Include any notes that may be required to explain any model idiosyncrasies.
-For example, if choosing input Parameter A requires the end-user to select a subset from input Parameter B, be sure to include that here.
 If your model takes a long time to run, you may want to include an estimated run time.

 #### `Model Specifics Form`: